GroundhogState/He_3P_transitions/about_transitions.md

 	Plus have a lot of prelim stuff (without full logging) to bolster stat precision, but there's not much to win there Tune laser back to 824nm, obtain 14.3mW power post-PD at 680mV (20dB gain, has been for ages)

+## 2019-05-09

+### Stat errors
+Level				mean MHz 					theory diff MHz 	Past value (them-us) 5^1D2 	 			744430345.471(0.047)		2.121				N/A
+5^3S1 				727303247.812(0.143)		3.212				727316960(13713)
+5^3D1  				744396515.588(0.224)    	4.448				744410090(13575)
+5^3D3 	            744396204.115(0.341)       -4.245               744410090(13886)
+5^3D2 				???!?

+Note that past expt could not distinguish between the lines between P2,1 and D1,2,3!
+Nor the P2,1 andand 3S1 lines

+Error includes fit error and Zeeman error
+Does not include setpt err (laser noise)

+### Sys error budget

+Probe power 	2MHz ultra conservative
+WM drift
+WM accuracy 	20MHz :(

+Uncertainty in freq set point?
+Quick notes on final measurements name 	 power 	 		last WM cal offset (F3, F4) 			 theory difference 5^1D2 	 				1.529590±0.007065,2.834866±0.000963
+											300kHz next day
+5^3S1 	 7.2mW?			-1.342083±0.000165,0.062275±0.002331
+5^3D1 	                -0.030973±0.005948, 1.519872±0.007246
+5^3D2,3	 8.45mW			-1.342083±0.000165,0.062275±0.002331

+Powers for first two: Reload LV settings and check set points, then use power measurements to ballpark Beam radius for 5^1D is small

+#### Probe power dep
+From analysis (see power_dependence.m), dependence apparently swamped by drift WORST CASE analysis: assume WM steady and fit trend to lower points => 0.225MHz/mW .225MHz/mW, or 852 Hz/(mW/cm^2).
+Should remake plot with new ZS analysis
+Calculate in terms of intensity and estimate worst case for 5^1D
+#### Zeeman error
+Can go back and find splittings more accurately
+In the meantime, error in freq(1MHz) => fractional error in B => fractional error in calculated Z shift

+Systematics:
+	Pump effects => Too delicate to measure, disadvantage of technique WM error 	 => last calibration + drift analysis
+			 	 => Ultimately, manufacturer spec... **20MHz** in blue!

+How to interpred the D2,3 data?

+Peaks stage 1:
+[744396159.014 744396190.235 744396221.123]
+stage 2:
+[744396180.504 744396204.973 744396222.922]

+Hm, puzzling when compared to theory.
+Looks like two sigma- transitions.
+But the other; pi or sigma+?

+The WP was actually set to 142 degrees, but that's still not much sigma+.
+Ok, well, if the transitions are strong enough, we can't have seen sigma+ anywhere else And there's no trace of pi in the other observation (though it was weak af); did we scan far enough?
+At least in some, yeah...
+Soo what if we leave that peak alone and just treat the ones we understand?
+Target states in ascending freq order:
+5^3D_3_2, 5^3D_2_1, 5^3D_3_3?!

+Welp.
+Maybe even the middle peak is hokum, but we can get something for the 3D_3.
+The others, well, we can use the 3D_2 to fix the expected